StuPro-TOSCAna/TOSCAna/docs/dev/cli/cli-architecture.md

 ***Note:*** This diagram was created using LucidChart.
 The source file can be found [here](https://www.lucidchart.com/invitations/accept/6c4ca4c7-d79a-4fee-82ba-6a79e2971f39).

 ## ApiController
-The ApiController tries to perform the tasks it receives from the CliController and calls the corresponding methods of the Retrofit Wrapper.
+The ApiController tries to perform the tasks it receives from the CliController and calls the corresponding methods of the REST API.
+The methods of the REST API are called through the Retrofit wrapper.

 The methods shown in the above class diagram have the following functionality:
 * `uploadCsar(file: File):String` - trys to upload the specified CSAR Archive to the Transformator